Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/22-Open a Support Request.md

     ![](../images/lab22-image1.png)

-1. Click **Next** and read through the recommended solutions and click on **Return to support request**.
+1. Click on **Next** and read through the recommended solutions, then finally click on **Return to support request**.

-1. Click **Next: Details**.
-When submitting a real support request you would provide as much information as possible to allow for a speedy resolution of the issue.
+1. Click on **Next: Details**.
+When submitting a real support request, you should provide as much information as possible to allow for a speedy resolution of the issue.

     >**Note:** We will STOP at this point.
-Do you understand how to submit a support request?
+Were you able to understand how to submit a support request?

-1. Now back in the **Help + Support** page, click **All support requests** from the left navigation pane.
+1. Now, back in the **Help + Support** page, click on **All support requests** from the left navigation pane.
 This is where your support requests are shown.
 An email is also sent to your email address containing details of the support request.

    >**Note**: Congratulations!
 You have viewed the available support plan options and practiced creating and monitoring a new support request.